mhillerstrom/feathersjs-offline/packages/owndata/README.md

 - `adapterTest` (optional, default `false`) - This is usually only used for running adapter tests as it suppresses results containing `uuid`, `updatedAt`, `deletedAt`, and `onServerAt`.

 ### Example
-Here is an example of a FeathersJS server with a messages in-memory service that supports pagination:
+Here is an example of a FeathersJS client with a messages in-memory service that supports pagination:

 ```bash
 $ npm install @feathersjs/feathers @feathersjs/express @feathersjs/socketio @feathersjs/errors feathers-memory @feathersjs-offline/owndata